edwardsliame/AD_Powershell_Users/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 In this lab we're going to walk through how to create an Active Directory home lab environment using Oracle Virtual Box.
-The PowerShell script in this repository will create 1,000 users and add them to Active Directory, simulating a corporate user pool.
+The PowerShell script in this repository will take the 1,000 users from the text file and import them into Active Directory.
 <br />